jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 ### Do stadiums funded by tourist taxes, like taxes on hotel stays and car rental cars, shift the funding burden off local residents?

 Some governments fund sports venue projects with taxes on purchases associated with out-of-town visitors, such as hotel rooms and car rentals.
 The idea is to export the funding costs off residents onto visitors.
-It would seem that taxing something like hotel rooms, which are largely rented by non-locals would lower the funding cost borne by area citizens; however, the allocation of tax burdens is not this simple.
+It would seem that taxing something like hotel rooms, which are largely rented by non-locals, would lower the cost paid by area citizens; however, the allocation of tax burdens is not this simple.

-Tax incidence is a key concept taught in introductory microeconomics courses.
-Because buyers and sellers adjust their purchases/sales according to the prices they pay/receive both parties will respond to tax burdens, even when they do not directly pay the tax.
+ Because buyers and sellers adjust their purchases/sales according to the prices they pay/receive, which includes the added cost/reduced revenue from taxes, both parties will respond to tax burdens, even when they do not directly pay the tax.
+Thus, determining tax burdens requires tax incidence analysis, which is economic concept that is so fundamental that it is taught in introductory microeconomics courses.

-The market response to a tax on a particular good or service is demonstrated using basic supply and demand analysis below.
-In this example, an identical fixed-dollar per unit tax (e.g., $3 per hotel room night) is assessed on either buyers or sellers.
+I demonstrate how tax incidence analysis is used to identify tax burdens it the following example.
+An identical fixed-dollar per unit tax (e.g., $3 per hotel room night) is assessed on either buyers (hotel guests) or sellers (hotel owners).
 The shaded gray boxes reflect the total tax revenue collected by the government and the different shades separate the individual shares contributed by both parties.

 <figure style="text-align: center;">
   <img src="/images/tax_crop.png"